 It has to be a priority, or it will just keep getting pushed to the side.

 Tip: You may benefit from having someone keep you accountable.
-I like to tell my kids what life giving tasks I plan on doing.
-These are usually fun things, so they’re very motivated to remind me about what I said… my husband is great to.
+I like to tell my kids what life-giving tasks I plan on doing.
+These are usually fun things, so they’re very motivated to remind me about what I said… my husband is great too.
 He frequently reminds me to go do something I enjoy.

 6. Unplug

-Since I work from home, I do a lot of my business from my phone.
+Since I work from home, I do much of my business from my phone.
 It’s a very helpful tool.
 But, it can also be a dictator.
-All of the emails and all of the Facebook and all of the things are always there, ready for me to stay busy.
+All of the emails, Facebook, and things are always there, ready for me to stay busy.

 7. Make a Plan

 These small tasks can become something you do daily.
-But, you should make a plan for at least occasional, larger self-care events.
+But you should make a plan for at least occasional, more significant self-care events.

 - Find a sitter and arrange a date with your spouse.

-- Go walk through Target or whatever store you enjoy.
+- Walk through the mall or a store you enjoy.

-- Drive for a coffee and listen to a favorite podcast on the way from start to finish without interruptions.
+- Drive for a coffee and listen to a favorite podcast from start to finish without interruptions.

 - Send the kids to grandma’s house and take a nap.

-Talk to your spouse and come up with a plan for making these types of things a regular occurrence.
-They don’t need to be daily, or even weekly, but do come up with something that fits nicely into your schedule.
+Talk to your spouse and devise a plan for making these things a regular occurrence.
+They don’t need to be daily or even weekly, but do come up with something that fits nicely into your schedule.

 Making Time for Self-Care as a Busy Mom

-It isn’t always easy to make time for self-care as a busy mom.
+As a busy mom, it isn’t always easy to make time for self-care.
 Stuff will always come up.
 But, if you keep working to make it a priority, you will take better care of yourself than you were.

-And we need to remember that baby steps are important in this aspect of life as well.
+And we need to remember that baby steps are important in this aspect of life.
 Celebrate your wins and do it again.

 I love that this is broken down as solo and with family!
 It’s so true – there are so many things that you can do with family that feed the soul.
 Great post!